 Issues pertaining to privacy.
 What operator’s and Realtor’s need to know when it comes to drone privacy.
-The most important issue is the intent of the photography.
+The most prominent issue is the intent of the photography.

-Furthermore, ask for written permission from adjoining property owners.
+- Ask for written permission from adjoining property owners.
 Thus, asking permission will eliminate most of your drone privacy invasion issues.
-In addition, common courtesy wll go a long way.
+In addition, common courtesy will go a long way.
 Especially relevant, privacy laws are straight forward.
 Thus, photographers and operators can photograph anything that they can visualize.
 Yet, people have a reasonable expectation of privacy.
 That is, people who are at a location that’s not easily visible to the public.

-While, the property owner have the authority to ask you to vacate the property.
+- The property owner has the authority to ask you to vacate the property.
 But, the property owner or the law enforcement do NOT have the authority to confiscate your equipment or images.
 Consequently, drone operators must obey the property owner’s rules.
 Rather, disobeying these rules could lead to drone operator being arrested for trespassing.

 Finally, the drone operator’s advisor team have an attorney on our staff.
 All legal consultation is specific.
 Thus, consult with your attorney before flying commercially.
 Drone legal advice should be specific to your situation.

 A disclaimer: This article should not be taken as legal advice.
 Rather, this article merely reflects the views of its author.
-Please consult with an attorney to determine what, if any, legal requirements or government restrictions apply to the use of drones in your area.
+Please consult with an attorney to determine what, if any, legal requirements or government restrictions apply.